fenago/python-networking-sysadmins/scripting/lab_guides/Lab_12.md

 ![](./images/2f64ff32-d83c-4d79-b5f9-16ec4f3219b3.jpg)

-In the preceding example, we used the `plt.figure()` function to plot the things on a different canvas.
-After that, we used the `plt.plot()` function.
-This function has different arguments, which are useful to plot the graph.
-In the preceding example, we used some of arguments; that is `x1`, `x2`,
-`y1`,and `y2`.
-These are the respective axis points used to plot.

-Then we  used the `color` argument to provide a particular color to the graph line and, in the third argument, we used `linewidth`, which decides the width of the graph line.
-After that, we also used the `savefig()` method to save our figure in a particular image format.
-You can check them in your current directory (if you did not mention the path) where you run your Python script.

 You can open those images by directly accessing that directory or you can also use following method to open those generated images using `matplotlib`.
 Now, we will look